Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

-Cubism.
-The word instantly evokes images of Picasso and his figures with multiple noses.
+Cubism – the word instantly evokes images of Picasso and his figures with multiple noses.
 However, there is more than just Picasso who excels in this modern style.
 Lyonel Feininger is one such artist.
 His Sailboats from 1929 showcases the excitement of the Cubist style as well as the energy of the Jazz Age.
 It is almost as if Picasso decided to go boating.
 All aboard!

 Lyonel Feininger was an American artist who lived and worked in Germany for most of his life.
 He was the first teacher at the famous Bauhaus School when it opened in 1919, and he taught alongside Paul Klee and Wassily Kandinsky.
 Feininger was a follower of Precisionism, a form of Cubism, which is sometimes referred to as Synthetic Cubism.
-Sailboats has the Cubist shapes but has a more romantic, colorful and decorative rendering.
-Feninger brought warmth into his pieces which contrasted with the more austere styles of other Bauhaus artists.
+Sailboats includes Cubist shapes but has a more romantic, colorful and decorative rendering.
+Feininger brought warmth into his pieces which contrasted with the more austere styles of other Bauhaus artists.

-Feininger’s style, as seen in Sailboats, is one of instantly recognizable subjects, cut into sharply delineated planes of great slanted triangles.
+Feininger’s style, as seen in Sailboats, is one of the instantly recognizable subjects, cut into sharply delineated planes of great slanted triangles.
 His planes are like triangular cut pieces of glass.
 They are sharp, precise, and transparent.
-This triangular fragmentation would later become Feninger’s signature style and would differentiate him from other followers of Precisionism/Synthetic Cubism.
+This triangular fragmentation would later become Feininger’s signature style and would differentiate him from other followers of Precisionism/Synthetic Cubism.

 Lyonel Feininger was the only faculty member to work at the Bauhaus School for its entire existence from 1919 to 1933.
 It closed soon after the Nazi party’s rise to power in Germany.
 Feininger’s paintings were declared inferior by Adolf Hitler and the Nazi party, and he was even showcased in the infamous Degenerate Art Exhibition of 1937.
 Thankfully, Feininger had already returned to New York in 1936.
-Otherwise, we can only speculate the horrors that may have happened to Feininger if he had remained in Nazi Germany.
+Otherwise, we can only speculate on the horrors that may have happened to Feininger if he had remained in Nazi Germany.

 Sweeping lines emphasize the sails as the boats race forward.
 Are we witnessing a regatta?
 Are we participating in it?
 Regardless, we are certainly partaking in the beauty and energy of the moment.
 Lyonel Feininger’s Sailboats is a wonderful addition to the Detroit Institute of Arts.
 It is blissfully vibrant and buoyantly vivid.
 It is simply wonderful.